fernandagil/ms1-nonnapepita-restaurant/README.md

 **Favicon**: allows the user to identify the site by just seeing the icon on the tab.

+### 2.2.
+Features left to implement

+- Backend to be able to submit the forms and send a comfirmation email.
+- Gallery with some pictures of the restaurant and the dishes
+- Section with testimonials and customers' reviews.

 ---

 ## 3. Technologies used